Miscellaneous > Terms & legals

 How Tallyfy uses HTTP Strict Transport Security (HSTS)

-HTTP Strict Transport Security (HSTS) is a web security standard that Tallyfy employs to protect your data and ensure secure communication between your browser and our platform.
-This article explains what HSTS is, how it benefits you as a Tallyfy user, and the security threats it helps prevent.
+HTTP Strict Transport Security (HSTS) is a web security rule that Tallyfy uses to help protect your data.
+It ensures the connection between your web browser and Tallyfy is always secure (encrypted).
+This article explains HSTS, its benefits, and the security problems it prevents.

-.
-This header instructs your browser to exclusively use HTTPS for all future connections to Tallyfy domains for a specific duration (defined by the max-age
+header).
+This message tells your browser to only use HTTPS for all future visits to Tallyfy for a long time (typically around two years).

-Being on the preload list means your browser knows to only use HTTPS for Tallyfy even before your first visit.
-This eliminates a small window of vulnerability present with standard HSTS implementation, providing enhanced security from the very start.
+Being on this list means your browser knows it must use secure HTTPS for Tallyfy even before your first visit.
+This closes a potential security loophole, giving you improved security from the start.

 http://tallyfy.com

-Imagine you’re using Tallyfy on a public Wi-Fi network (e.g., at a coffee shop or airport).
-An attacker on the same network could attempt an SSL stripping attack.
+Imagine using Tallyfy on public Wi-Fi.
+A hacker on the same network could try an SSL stripping attack.
 If you typed http://tallyfy.com

-, the attacker could intercept this and prevent your browser from upgrading to the secure HTTPS version, potentially capturing your login credentials or other sensitive data.
-Because Tallyfy uses HSTS (and is preloaded), your browser automatically upgrades the connection to HTTPS locally, thwarting the attacker before the request even leaves your device.
+, the hacker might try to prevent your browser switching to the secure HTTPS version, potentially seeing your login or other data.
+Because Tallyfy uses HSTS and is preloaded, your browser automatically switches to HTTPS locally before sending anything, stopping the attack.

 Strict-Transport-Security